pazzolini/connect_four/README.md

 # Overview

-This project was developed as part of the Laboratory of Artificial Intelligence course.
+This project was developed as part of the Artificial Intelligence course.
 It is an AI-driven implementation of the classic Connect Four game.
 It includes various AI strategies for decision-making, including A* search and Monte Carlo Tree Search (MCTS).
 The objective is to develop an AI agent capable of making optimal moves while playing against a human or another AI opponent.

 # Features